 A creative Brooklyn couple came to Sweeten with an enviable problem: they had a gorgeous townhouse on their hands, big on charm and original details, but a little low on the storage and conveniences that a modern, entrepreneurial family needs.
 Kavi Ahuja Moltz and David Seth Moltz, the fabulous duo behind the small batch perfume and cologne company D. S. & Durga, loved the rich wood trim that framed each window and the inlaid wood floors that ground each room, but earlier renovations in the kitchen and bathrooms had replaced many original materials with a hodge-podge of finishes.
-Seeking the skills of a designer and contractor, they posted their project to Sweeten, and we matched them with Sweeten Expert Eduardo to re-think space and feel in the kitchen and two bathrooms.
+Seeking the skills of a designer and contractor, they posted their project to Sweeten, a free service matching homeowners with contractors, and we found their Sweeten contractor to re-think space and feel in the kitchen and two bathrooms.

-Eduardo’s team set out to preserve the most striking original floor and moulding details and also push elements of the home toward a highly inventive and contemporary aesthetic.
+The contractor set out to preserve the most striking original floor and molding details and also push elements of the home toward a highly inventive and contemporary aesthetic.

 (credit for before photos: Douglas Elliman Real Estate)